SomeWeirdSin/SomeWeirdSin.github.io/GoblinBright/02_GB_Templates.md

 has_children: true
 ---

-As stated, any old GLoG class can be slipped in and used.
-Below is a few templates specifically designed for the setting.
+The good thing about working on a semi-standard chassis like the GLoG, is that additional templates can be scrapped from external resources and adapted to the system with little work.
+And, boy, howdy...there's a lot of them.
+My [blog](https://wayspell.blogspot.com) has a few links to some of them, /r/glog on that particular garbage site will lead you to a few others.

-Noteably, Wizards work slightly different, but feel free to use either version.
+Notably, my idea for Wizards is slightly different than other's, but there is zero reason you can't use your preferred version instead.